-Policy Statement: Abortion is a safe procedure when provided by qualified practitioners.(1) The vast majority of abortions, including uterine aspiration, dilation and evacuation, and medication abortion after the first trimester, can be safely provided in medical offices or freestanding clinics.(2) Telemedicine can be safely used in abortion care, including medication abortion and informed consent.(3, 4)
+Policy Statement: Abortion should be decriminalized.
+Abortion is a safe procedure when provided by qualified individuals.(1) The vast majority of abortions, including uterine aspiration, dilation and evacuation, and medication abortion after the first trimester, can be safely provided in medical offices or freestanding clinics.(2) Telemedicine can be safely used to provide abortion care, including medication abortion provision, informed consent, and follow-up.(3, 4) People may manage all or part of an abortion on their own.(5, 6)

-- Standard 1.1.
-Abortion will be provided by licensed\ practitioners.
-This category is intended to include physicians from various specialties as well as nurse midwives, nurse practitioners, physician assistants, registered nurses, and other health professionals.(5) - Recommendation 1.1.1.
-Documentation specifying privileges in accordance with each practitioner's scope of practice should be maintained. - Recommendation 1.1.2.
-Complex Family Planning accreditation or subspecialty status are not necessary or required for the provision of safe abortion care. - Recommendation 1.1.3.
-Neither hospital admitting privileges nor transfer agreements are needed to provide safe abortion care.(2, 6) - Standard 1.2.
-All practitioners providing abortions must have received training to competency in abortion care, including the prevention, recognition, and management of complications. - Standard 1.3.
-All staff members providing patient services must have appropriate training, for example, in ultrasound, counseling, sedation, laboratory, infection control, and other patient-related services. - Standard 1.4.
-Appropriate referrals must be available for patients who cannot be cared for by a practitioner at your facility.

-&lt;sup>\The term "licensed" is used here to indicate that a person is lawfully entitled to practice their profession in the place in which the practice takes place.
-The laws are different throughout the United States, Canada, Mexico, and Colombia.

-&lt;sup>†This may include the NAF Referral Line.
+Abortion will be provided by trained providers.
+This category is intended to include physicians from various specialties as well as nurse midwives, nurse practitioners, physician assistants, registered nurses, other health professionals and community-based providers.(7)

+Documentation specifying privileges in accordance with each practitioner's scope of practice should be maintained.

+Complex Family Planning accreditation or sub-specialty status are not necessary or required for the provision of safe abortion care.

+Neither hospital admitting privileges nor transfer agreements are needed to provide safe abortion care.(2)

+Community-based providers with appropriate training may safely provide care.(6, 8, 9)

+People may manage all or part of an abortion on their own.
+People using self-managed abortion need access to evidence-based information, effective medications, and supportive services before, during, and after the abortion.

+Don't engage in any behavior that criminalizes abortion or those who use it.

+All individuals providing abortions must have received training to competency in abortion care, including the prevention, recognition, and management of complications.

+When making changes to clinical practice, consider values clarification for providers and staff to optimize patient-centered care.

+All individuals providing ancillary services must have appropriate training, for example, in ultrasound, counseling, sedation, laboratory, infection control, and other services.

+Appropriate referrals must be available for patients who cannot be cared for by an individual or facility.

+Discussion: Values clarification is an essential part of hiring, training, and retaining abortion staff.
+Values clarification should be done routinely but particularly needs to be revisited if a clinic expands its services, increases gestational limits, if staff changes roles at clinic, or when new staff are hired.
+Resources for values clarification can be found on NAF's members-only website at https://members.prochoice.org in the Learning Lab.